ACCC's fuel monitoring role

 - Monitoring of the Australian petroleum industry - Report of the ACCC into the prices, costs and profits of unleaded petrol in Australia 2014, December 2014

-- Report to the ACCC - Setting the import parity price for petrol and diesel - October 2009 [ pdf (2.19 MB) ]
+- The method and basis of the setting of the import parity price (IPP) for unleaded petrol and diesel in Australia - October 2009

 - Review of the appropriateness of the current LPG international benchmark in the setting of domestic LPG prices - October 2009